ntop/ntopng/doc/src/basic_concepts/alerts.rst

 Here is a list of possible flows alert types:

-  - **Flow Misbehaviour** (event): Indicates a generic misbehaviour.
+  - **Flow Misbehavior** (event): Indicates a generic misbehavior.
 The alert description contains more details, namely:

     + Slow TCP Connection
     + Slow Application Header